Not all injuries are created equal. Here, are some of the most prevalent conditions and symptoms.

 - Muscle Injuries: Overstretched or injured muscles, tendons, or ligaments can result in strains, sprains, or spasms.
-Poor posture, prolonged sitting, strenuous work, and repetitive action such as throwing a ball or weeding a garden can stress so-called “soft tissues” in your back.
+Poor posture, prolonged sitting, strenuous work, and repetitive actions such as throwing a ball or weeding a garden can stress so-called “soft tissues” in your back.
 In our survey, this was the most common cause of back pain, affecting over one-third of respondents.

 - Degenerative Changes: As you age, the gel-like disks cushioning the bones of your spine and the cartilage lining the joints can begin to wear.
 That allows the bones to rub against one another, causing osteoarthritis.
 Some degeneration of this kind is harmless and unavoidable.
 Imaging studies show that almost everyone older than 60 has signs of spinal wear and tear.
 But most never report significant pain.